openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 OpenID Connect defines mechanisms by which an End-User can leverage an OpenID Provider (OP) to release identity information (such as authentication and claims) to a Relying Party (RP) which can act on that information.

 This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP which is within the End-User’s control.
-Such a SIOP may purely reside on the user's device or may utilize cloud-based components operated by the user herself or by a 3rd party on-behalf of the user.
 End-Users can leverage Self-Issued OPs to authenticate themselves and present claims directly to the RPs.
 This allows users to interact with RPs directly with a higher degree of control over their identity data then in the case of a 3rd party OP.

 {mainmatter}

 # Introduction

-This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-User’s local control.
-End-Users can leverage Self-Issued OPs to authenticate themselves and present claims directly to Relying Parties (RPs).
-This allows users to interact with the RPs directly, without relying on third-party providers or requiring the End-User to operate their own hosted OP infrastructure.
+This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-User’s control.
+A Self-Issued OP may purely reside on the user's device or may utilize cloud-based components operated by the user herself or by a third-party on-behalf of the user.
+End-Users can leverage Self-Issued OPs to authenticate themselves and present claims directly to the RPs.
+This allows users to interact with RPs directly with a higher degree of control over their identity data then in the case of a third-party OP.

 An OP releases identity information such as End-User authentication in the form of an ID Token.
 An RP will typically trust an ID token based on the relationship between the RP and OP.

-In the case of a hosted third-party provided OP, it is common for the OP to have a legal stake with the RPs and a reputation-based stake with both RPs and End-Users to provide correct information.
+In the case of a third-party OP, it is common for the OP to have a legal stake with the RPs and a reputation-based stake with both RPs and End-Users to provide correct information.
 In the case of a Self-Issued OP, the RPs' trust relationship is directly with the End-User.
 The Self-Issued OP allows the user to authenticate towards the RP with a crypthographicaly bound identifier, which might be a public key fingerprint or a Decentralized Identifier (see [@!DID-Core]).
 This changes the trust model and the way signatures are validated in comparison to traditional OpenID Connect.

 In traditional OpenID Connect, the ID token is signed by the OP, which is identified by the `iss` claim.
 The RP uses this identifier to obtain the key material to validate the ID token's signature.
 This signature ensures the data is attested by the OP the RP trusts for that purpose and it also is an attestation of what service created the ID token (since both are the same entity).